Soviet art: Soviet art of the post-revolutionary period

 Proletkult was formed just days before the October Revolution and aimed to put all arts at the service of the dictatorship of the proletariat.
-Initially supported by Narkompros, it eventually declined considerably and was disbanded in 1932..
+Initially supported by Narkompros, it eventually declined considerably and was disbanded in 1932.

 The avant-garde movement attracted the interests of the Proletkult organization, which was highly eclectic in its art forms and included modern directions like impressionism and cubism.

 Among the early experiments of Proletkult was the pragmatic aesthetic of industrial art, the prominent theorist being Boris Arvatov (1896–1940).

 Another group was UNOVIS, a very short-lived but influential collection of young artists led by Kazimir Malevich in the 1920s.

-After the 1917 discovery of porcelain in the State Porcelain Manufactory, it was also used for propaganda purposes.
+After the 1917 Russian Revolution the former Imperial Porcelain Factory was renamed the State Porcelain Manufactory, it was also used for propaganda purposes.
 This porcelain was intended less for everyday use and more for decoration.
 As early as the 1920s, there were exhibitions of porcelain outside the Soviet Union.